 Disclosure: This post has been written in accordance with my disclosure policy.

 Disclaimer: The information is intended to be of a general nature only.
-The Plumbette and Mr Emergency do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own decisions and enquiries to suit your household.
+The Plumbette does not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own decisions and enquiries to suit your household.